ncl-icb-analytics/Scrape-NHSE-AE-Data/README.md

 ## License

 This repository is dual licensed under the Open Government v3 & MIT.
-All code can outputs are subject to Crown Copyright.
+All code and outputs are subject to Crown Copyright.